MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Microsoft.Graph.Beta.Security.md

 ### [Get-MgBetaSecurityThreatIntelligenceHostWhoi](Get-MgBetaSecurityThreatIntelligenceHostWhoi.md)
 Get the specified whoisRecord resource.
-Specify the desired whoisRecord in one of the following two ways:\n- Identify a host and get its current whoisRecord.
+Specify the desired whoisRecord in one of the following two ways:- Identify a host and get its current whoisRecord.
-\n- Specify an id value to get the corresponding whoisRecord.
+- Specify an id value to get the corresponding whoisRecord.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaSecurityThreatIntelligenceIntelProfile](Get-MgBetaSecurityThreatIntelligenceIntelProfile.md)